jentery/engl391/index.md

 ## Module 1: Why Genre?
 (Jan.
 11 and 13)

-The purpose of this module is to spark our discussions about genre in games and how genre is an action.
+The purpose of this module is to spark discussion about genre in games and to start thinking about how genre is an action.

 *Wednesday, January 11th*

 * Please review the syllabus and bring any questions or concerns you have to class.
-* We'll finish our discussion of the syllabus, including the course policies, and then begin talking about genre as an action.
-I'll ask you to complete a worksheet about genre in class.
+* We’ll finish our discussion of the syllabus, including the course policies, and then begin talking about how genre is an action.
+I’ll ask you to complete a worksheet about genre in class.
 Please remember to finish it and return it to me before you leave.

 *Friday, January 13th*

-* Please revisit the ["Assignments"](#assignments) section of this syllabus and bring any questions or concerns you have to class.
+* Please revisit the ["Assignments"](#assignments) section of the syllabus and bring any questions or concerns you have to class.
-* We'll reflect on Wednesday's exercise and then look to [*Even the Ocean*](https://www.eventheocean.com/) to further consider how genre is an action and not (just) a category.
+* We'll reflect on Wednesday's exercise and then look to [*Even the Ocean*](https://www.eventheocean.com/) as an example of how genre is an action and not (just) a category.

 ## Module 2: Genre in Literary Traditions (Jan.
 17, 18, and 20)